Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 You will receive rapid feedback on your work through a tool called GatorGrader.
-The course instructor will define GatorGrader checks for each of your laboratory and practical assignments and your job will be use a programming language like Python to implement a complete solution that passes all of the GatorGrader checks.
+The course instructor will define GatorGrader checks for each of your laboratory and practical assignments and your job will be use web development programming languages like HTML and CSS to implement a complete solution that passes all of the GatorGrader checks.
 You can learn more about GatorGrader and how it works by visiting the following web site.

 https://github.com/GatorEducator/gatorgrader